 Both of these functions unblock threads that are blocked on a condition variable.
-The difference is that pthread_cond_signal() unblocks (at least) one of the threads that are blocked on the condition variable whereas pthread_cond_broadcast() unblocks all threads blocked by the condition variable.
-Under normal circumstances, pthread_cond_signal() will unblock a single thread, but implementations of this function may inadvertently wake up more than one, if more than one are waiting.
-Both return zero on success or an error code on failure.
+The difference is that pthread\cond\signal() unblocks (at least) one of the threads that are blocked on the condition variable whereas pthread\cond\broadcast() unblocks all threads blocked by the condition variable.
+Under normal circumstances, pthread\cond\signal() will unblock a single thread, but implementations of this function may at times wake up more than one, if more than one are waiting.
+As noted above, this is allowed by the POSIX standard; these are the spurious wake-ups mentioned above.
+Both functions return zero on success or an error code on failure.